 Students are expected to be present in all classes and clinical labs and to be prepared to actively participate in their own learning.
 Each student is responsible for meeting course objectives in a satisfactory manner.

-Attendance in classes is necessary to achieve the objectives for learning as well as certification.
-Students are not permitted to miss more than ten percent (10%) of the total course hours.
-Once a student reaches the stipulated 10%, the student may continue and finish the course, however, student will receive a letter grade of "F" and will not be eligible for national certification to become an Emergency Medical Technician.
+Classroom/Lab Attendance in classes is mandatory to achieve the objectives for learning as well as certification.
+Students are not permitted to miss in excess of ten percent (10%) of the total course hours (located at the end of the syllabus).
+Any missed time, up to 10% of the total course hours, may be made up with written assignments provided by the lead instructor.
+Once a student reaches the stipulated 10%, the student is deemed as an 'excessive absenteeism student' and may choose to continue finishing the course, however, student will receive a letter grade of "F" and will not be eligible for national certification to become an Emergency Medical Technician.